Helen Liu

 Laura Wayte

-In celebration of Earth Day 2020, and through a grant from the Springfield Arts Commission,
+In celebration of Earth Day 2020, and through a grant from the Springfield Arts Commission

-to help create a giant “art quilt” made with waste plastic bags, while staying at home.
-(Project date: due to Covid, now extended to Earth Day 2021.)
+folks in the community were invited to help create a giant “art quilt” made with waste plastic bags, while staying at home.